 Wellbeing of Women is a member of the Association of Medical Research Charities (AMRC).
 We support the principle of using animals in research when it is necessary to advance understanding of health and disease and to develop new treatments.
 This research only takes place where there is no alternative available.
 All AMRC member charities support this principle, as outlined in this AMRC statement on the use of animals in research.

+This means the studies that we fund may be eligible to access the NIHR Study Support Service which is provided by the NIHR Clinical Research Network.
 The NIHR Clinical Research Network can now support health and social care research taking place in non-NHS settings, such as studies running in care homes or hospices, or public health research taking place in schools and other community settings.